 Elizabeth Moore Aubin was sworn in as the Ambassador for the People’s Democratic Republic of Algeria on December 21, 2021.
-Most recently, Elizabeth was a Senior Advisor for the Bureau of Near Eastern Affairs (NEA).
-From August 2020-July 2021, she was the Acting Principal DeputyAssistant Secretary for NEA.
+Shewas a Senior Advisor for the Bureau of Near Eastern Affairs (NEA) from August-December 2021, and was the Acting Principal DeputyAssistant Secretary for NEA from August 2020- July 2021.
 Prior to that, she was the Executive Director of the joint Executive Office of theBureaus of Near Eastern Affairs and South and Central Asian Affairs.

-In May 2016, she became the Deputy Chief of Mission; and then was Chargé d’Affaires in Ottawa, Canada.
+May 2016-January 2018, she was the Deputy Chief of Mission and Chargé d’Affaires in Ottawa, Canada.
 From 2014-2016, she was the Executive Director for the Bureau of Western HemisphereAffairs.
 From 2011-2014, she served as the Deputy Chief of Mission at the U.S. Embassy in Algiers.

 Elizabeth has served in Washington D.C. as the Director for Human Resources for the joint Executive Office of the Bureaus of Near Eastern Affairs and South and Central Asian Affairs; a Special Assistant to the Under Secretary for Management; as a Post Management Officer in theWestern Hemisphere Affairs Bureau; as well as two tours on the Secretary’s staff; as a WatchOfficer and a Line Officer.

 Overseas, she served as the Management Counselor for Embassy Tel Aviv; International Resource Management Officer for USNATO in Brussels; Management Officer at the Consulate General in Toronto; and as a General Services Officer at the Consulate General in Hong Kong.
 Her two entry- level tours were at Embassy Rome and at the Consulate General in Curacao.

 Elizabeth holds the rank of Minister Counselor.
+In 2022, she was awarded the Presidential Rank Award for Meritorious Service.
 She has a B.A. in Political Science from Barnard College, 1987.She has taken graduate courses in International Relations from Syracuse University’s MaxwellSchool of Citizenship and Public Affairs.
-She speaks fluent French and conversational Italian.
-She is married to Daniel J.Aubin, and they have a son.
+She speaks fluent French.
+She is married to Daniel J.Aubin.